jakcal/MyAflam/README.md

 ## Info
-### MyAflam is a web scrapper/crawler that scrappes various movies,shows,anime and managa souces for the best streaming/reading links
+### MyAflam is a web scrapper/crawler that scrappes various movies,shows,anime and manga souces for the best streaming/reading links

 ## Sources